Lewis’s F1 build, Cambridge, England

 May day bank holiday weekend – pegging the beams and cutting the ribs

+With the rest of the UK glued to the TV, I escaped to my ‘boat shed’.
 I spent a while getting set up for the bending and going through dry runs of the process- their felt little room for error.
 I used an interval timer app to set the timings with a bong ever minute.
 Brian’s suggestion of taking a rib out every minute felt fast too me but his instructions had worked well so far so I went with it.
-With many things to remember I marked up the bending instructions for each rib on the gunwale / this was a great help during the process.
+With many things to remember I marked up the bending instructions for each rib on the gunwale – this was a great help during the process.

 Condensed bending instructions for each beam

 After lots of prep, steam box settled at the right temp I got started.
 Loading up the box one rib every minute there was no going back.
-After eight minutes the first one came out, tightly bend it into a V went in pretty cleanly.
-The next followed in rapid succession, not quite as cleanly, but okay.
-The fourth one snapped, trying to keep Brian’s cool calm approach in my head I didn’t panick, at least it gave me a few seconds to breath.
+After eight minutes the first one came out, quickly tightly bending it into a V, it then slotted into the mortises cleanly.
+The next one followed in rapid succession, not bending quite as cleanly as the first but okay.
+The fourth one snapped.
+Trying to keep Brian’s cool calm approach in my head I didn’t panic, at least it gave me a few seconds to breath.

 First round of ribs fitted